 In manual mode , you set the size of the individual tiles and their position based on the selected format of the camera images (4:3, 16:9, 8:3).
-In contrast to auto grid mode, the layout is not adjusted automatically in manual mode.
-To switch from auto grid mode to manual mode, move the slider to the right until you reach the position .
-The following sliders are available in manual mode:
+In contrast to auto grid mode, the layout is not adjusted automatically in

 - 8:3 = Format of the camera images and the focus window (4:3, 16:9, 8:3) - 16 = Maximum number of cameras - 1.
 Move the sliders to the desired settings. - 2.
 To move a tile to a different position, move the mouse pointer over the tile.
-Click on and drag the tile onto the desired position.
+Click on 🚱 and drag the tile onto the desired position.
 For better orientation, a blue frame indicates the target position. - 3.
 To set the size of a tile based on the selected format, move the mouse pointer over the border of the tile until a double arrow is shown.
 Drag the tile to the desired size. - 4.
-To close the edit mode, click on ...
+To close the edit mode, click on .